Deepfake

-From traditional entertainment to gaming, deepfake technology has evolved to be increasingly convincing and available to the public, allowing the disruption of the entertainment and media industries.
+From traditional entertainment to gaming, deepfake technology has evolved to be increasingly convincing and available to the public, allowing for the disruption of the entertainment and media industries.

 History

 Photo manipulation was developed in the 19th century and soon applied to motion pictures.
 Technology steadily improved during the 20th century, and more quickly with the advent of digital video.

 Deepfake technology has been developed by researchers at academic institutions beginning in the 1990s, and later by amateurs in online communities.
-More recently the methods have been adopted by industry.
+More recently, the methods have been adopted by industry.